Quinoa with Black-Eyed Peas and Tomatoes

 - Fresh basil leaves to taste, thinly sliced (use generously!)

 Combine the quinoa with 2 cups water in a medium saucepan.
-Bring to a rapid simmer, then cover and simmer gently until the broth is absorbed, about 15 to 20 minutes.
-If you’re using red quinoa, it seems to absorb a little more water than regular, so if it isn’t cooked to your liking, stir in an additional 1/2 cup water and cook until it’s absorbed.
+Bring to a rapid simmer, then cover and simmer gently until the broth is absorbed, about 15 minutes.
+If you’re using red quinoa, it seems to absorb a little more water than regular, so if it isn’t cooked to your liking, stir in an additional 1/2 cup water and cook until absorbed.

 Heat the oil in a stir-fry pan or wide skillet.
 Add the onion and garlic, and sauté over low heat until golden, about 2 to 3 minutes.